maurogull/micromvc/README.md

 This is a (really) small collection of classes written in PHP, intended as a minimal setup for start thinking in server-side MVC Design Pattern terms.
 The goal is understand the Pattern's ideas, pros, cons while avoiding black-box setups.

+The motto is "We do little but understand all of it".
+(Can you imagine the opposite of this?)

 We use this as a starting point at our web programming courses.

 ## Execution